lemux-one/bun-starter/README.md

 - Search and replace "bun-starter" with `<new-repo-name>` using VSCode's Search & Replace features.

-4. Copy `.devcontainer/example.env` to `.devcontainer/.env` and edit it accordingly
+4. (Optional, but recommended) Copy `.devcontainer/.env.example` to `.devcontainer/.env` and edit it accordingly

 5. Tweak `.devcontainer/devcontainer.json` to fit specific use case if defaults make no sense